 An application to enrol in the Long Day Homework Program can be downloaded here or collected from Student Reception.

 The College Band is a large ensemble open to all students of the college.
-Currently, the Band consists of woodwind, brass and percussion instruments.
+Currently, the Band consists of woodwind, brass, strings and percussion instruments.

 The Band meets each Tuesday morning to rehearse repertoire covering a wide range of musical styles, from movie themes, jazz, pop, Broadway hits and music from other cultures.
 The College Band can often be seen performing around the local community at festivals and eisteddfods.